-Google-based trading strategy would have made big return: study
+Google-based trading strategy would have made big return - study

-LONDON (Reuters) - A trading strategy based on changes in the number of times financial phrases are searched on Google could have generated returns in excess of 300 percent over the last decade on the Dow Jones, a study has found.
+LONDON, April 25 (Reuters) - A trading strategy based on changes in the number of times financial phrases are searched on Google could have generated returns in excess of 300 percent over the last decade on the Dow Jones, a study has found.

 The findings could prove particularly useful for computer-driven trading firms that use the Internet and Twitter to help gauge investor sentiment.

-The study by academics from Warwick Business School, University College London and Boston University, analyzed changes in the frequency with which 98 terms such as "revenue" and "unemployment" were used in searches from 2004 to 2011.
+The study by academics from Warwick Business School, University College London and Boston University, analysed changes in the frequency with which 98 terms such as "revenue" and "unemployment" were used in searches from 2004 to 2011.

 Using the data to trade the Dow Jones Industrial Average Index would have returned a "substantial profit", they said.